 While invoicing errors are a fact of life, the way in which you handle them with suppliers can make a big difference to the overall process.
-Read this blog to learn the benefits of communicating status description, and much more.
+Learn what the impacts of late payments can be, and how you can help mitigate them, here.

 But all too often, suppliers simply aren’t made aware of why an invoice remains unapproved until the expected payment fails to materialize, meaning the payment may be significantly delayed.
 The supplier experience can also be hampered if invoices are rejected without a clear reason, potentially leading to frustration and wasted effort as the supplier tries to fix the error.

-Both of these situations can lead to late payment of invoices and unpredictable cash flow.
+Both situations can lead to late payment of invoices and unpredictable cash flow.
 For small suppliers, the consequences can be particularly dire: a report published in 2016 by the UK’s Federation of Small Businesses (FSB) said that 50,000 companies would have avoided going out of business in 2014 if they had been paid on time.
-Other small businesses said that the impact of late payments included cash flow difficulties, slower profit growth and being forced to use an overdraft facility.
-All in all, it’s clear that late payments can seriously damage the buyer-supplier relationship.

 Keeping suppliers up to date